 It’s a free plugin that you can connect to a Google Drive account to store all the backup data.
 In any event that your website malfunctions, you can simply roll back to an earlier backup.
 All too often, we hear horror stories about websites with no backups and it’s definitely more than frustrating to see weeks of work disappear just like that!

-Installing Multiple Instances of Google Drive on Mac (Without 3rd Party Apps)
+How to Install Multiple Google Drive on Mac (Without 3rd Party Apps)

 Google Drive is one of the best cloud storage systems you'll find on the Internet.
 You use it...
 Read more